zenadev/www.zenadev.org/index.md

 ### Recognition

-We are sponsored by [GrUSP][grusp], one of the biggest italian associations of software developers.
+We are sponsored by [GrUSP][grusp], one of the biggest Italian associations of software developers.

 ||
 |:--:|